 Also known as "The River City," San Angelo is the county seat of Tom Green County in West Texas.
 For its size, San Angelo is a major business center in the region.
 It is also home to a university and an Air Force base, so the area attracts its fair share of visitors.
 If you have some free time during your stay in San Angelo, rest assured that there are many opportunities for dining, shopping, and checking out unique cultural attractions and historical sites.

-San Angelo, Texas Facts:
+San Angelo, TX Tourism

 Cities/Towns covered in local Names and Numbers Phone Book: Ballinger, Blackwell, Bronte, Carlsbad, Christoval, Doole, Eden, Eola, Lohn, Melvin, Mertzon, Miles, Millersview, Norton, Paint Rock, Robert Lee, Rowena, San Angelo, Sterling City, Wall, Water Valley, Winters